Best Small Business Line of Credit: What to Look For

 A business loan is a term loan that is spread out over a long period of time with a fixed monthly payment.
 A business term loan is usually a larger, lump-sum amount of money that is most often used to purchase equipment, inventory, or other large, fixed business expenses.
 A term business loan is typically not used for working capital because it must be taken all at once requiring you to pay interest on the whole amount regardless if you use the funds or not.

-A small business line of credit is often used for a business’ short term, working capital requirements.
-Working capital is what is required to run your day to day business.
-A small business line of credit is most often used because of the delay in when your clients pay you verses the immediate expenses that you must pay daily/weekly to run your business.
+A small business line of credit is often used for a business’s short-term, working capital requirements.
+Working capital is what is required to run your day-to-day business.
+A small business line of credit is most often used because of the delay in when your clients pay you versus the immediate expenses that you must pay daily/weekly to run your business.

-A business line of credit works by giving the business owner a preapproved amount of money that you have access to whenever your business needs cash.
+The small business lines of credit work by giving the business owner a preapproved amount of money that you have access to whenever your business needs cash.
 You can use as much of that credit limit as you like whenever you like.
 The repayment terms usually include the ability for you to pay the line off whenever you like in one lump sum or to make a minimum monthly payment.
 Unlike a term loan, you only have to pay interest on the money outstanding when it is used.